restraint-harness/restraint/docs/daemon.rst

 restraintd is the daemon which executes the tasks.

-Both a SysV init script and a SystemD unit file are provided.
+Both a SysV init script and a systemd unit file are provided.
 The included spec file will use the correct one when built on RHEL/Fedora based systems.

 Logging